secreek/jerk/README.md

 ## Installation

-clone this repo to your computer, and run `bundle install`, after that, you are all set!
+clone this repo to your computer, and run `bundle install` in `scripts` folder, after that, you are all set!

 ## Usage